Oluwasetemi/react-note/pages/interaction.md

 ---
 hideInToc: true
 transition: fade-out
+name: Event Capturing and Stopping Propagation in React
 ---

 - <u>Event Capturing:</u> You can use capture to handle the event during the capture phase before it reaches the target.